SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

 The following statement is not valid:

 .. testcode:: assignmentOperatorInvalid
+   :compile: true

    -> if x = y {
          // This is not valid, because x = y does not return a value.
       }
-   !! <REPL Input>:1:4: error: use of unresolved identifier 'x' !! if x = y {
+   !$ error: use of unresolved identifier 'x'
+   !! if x = y {
    !!    ^
-   !! <REPL Input>:1:8: error: use of unresolved identifier 'y' !! if x = y {
+   !$ error: use of unresolved identifier 'y'
+   !! if x = y {
    !!        ^